 - Focusing on and correcting poor movements ultimately reduces costs.
-By proactively preventing and reducing MSDs, companies save approximately 1$ out 3$ in worker compensation costs.
-By continuing to focus on ergonomic changes everywhere in the company, and reducing the MSDs, indirect costs also go down, which, can be up to 20 times of one reported injury.
-If an average cost of an MSD episode without surgery cost is $12,000.00, indirect costs can be dramatically higher!
+By proactively preventing and reducing MSDs, companies save approximately $1 out of every $3 in workers’ compensation costs.
+By continuing to focus on and correcting poor movements everywhere in the company and reducing the MSDs, indirect costs also go down, which can be up to 20 times the cost of one reported injury.
+If an average cost of an MSD episode without surgery costs $12,000.00, indirect costs will be dramatically higher!

-- Ergonomics boosts productivity.
-Posture and movement solutions that ergonomics focuses on, improve productivity by reducing muscle fatigue, especially towards latter half of work day.
-Optimal movement patters need less muscle exertion, resulting in better efficiency of movement and better quality product produced.
+- Correct human movements boost productivity.
+Posture and movement solutions improve productivity by reducing muscle fatigue, especially towards the latter half of the work day.
+Optimal movement patterns need less muscle exertion, resulting in better efficiency of movement and a better quality product produced.

-- Ergonomics improves quality products.
-Non efficient movements lead to fatigued workers.
-This creates two issues: (1.) increased risk for an injury secondary to lack of concentration and (2.) decreased quality of product made.
+- To emphasize, correct human movements improve product quality.
+Nonefficient movements lead to fatigued workers.
+This creates two issues: 1), increased risk for an injury due to lack of concentration, and 2), decreased quality of product made.
 The latter now delves into indirect costs rising.

-- Proactive programs to resolve movement-related discomforts create better employee / employer relations.
-Employees do notice when the company is putting forth new ideas to foster health and safety.
+- Proactive programs to resolve movement-related discomforts create better employee/employer relations.
+Employees do notice when their employer takes action to foster their health and safety.
 And they certainly know when they feel better!
 And feeling better directly as a result of an employer-sponsored, employee-centric program builds a sense of satisfaction, loyalty and commitment of the company as a whole to build better products and to stay happily engaged in the process.
-Less employee turnover means less dollars spent on hiring process and re-training.
+Less employee turnover means less dollars spent on the hiring process and re-training.
 Less job-related fatigue and discomfort means less time away from work, less shifts that have to be covered, less disruption overall.

 Surface EMG: A technique in which electrodes are placed on (not into) the skin overlying a muscle to detect the electrical activity of the muscle, which, is non-invasive as compared to the more commonly known, Electromyography (EMG); an electrodiagnostic medicine technique for evaluating and recording the electrical activity produced by skeletal muscles.